 Huddle Meetings and Boards

-It is common for leaders to be so involved in managing people and process that they don't take the time to actually lead.
+It is common for leaders to be so involved in managing people and processes that they don't take the time to actually lead.
 That's why leader standard work should include accountability for individual coaching and mentoring.
 One on one time with employees, outside of the typical performance review process, allows leaders to spread the continuous improvement mindset by asking directly what employees have learned each week and what support they need.
 Not only does individual mentoring show respect, but it also makes employees feel safer bringing up issues and opportunities for improvement.

 The benefits of leader standard work are shared by leaders and workers alike.
 Leaders get closer to the processes and people that they oversee.
-They are able to respond more rapidly to potential problems, and they can effectively track progress toward critical goals.
+They can respond more rapidly to potential problems, and they can effectively track progress toward critical goals.
 Employees know what to expect and see problem-solving as a collaborative endeavor.
 Lean thinking becomes more than a slogan when workers see it practiced every day.

-Like the standard work for any process, leader standard work forms the jumping off point for managers and supervisors to reflect on their own outcomes and look for ways to make adjustments that will yield even better results.
+Like the standard work for any process, leader standard work forms the jumping-off point for managers and supervisors to reflect on their own outcomes and look for ways to make adjustments that will yield even better results.